 Graduate students and postdoctoral scholars from institutions in Canada, Europe, Japan and the United States are invited to apply for the sixth International Summer School on HPC Challenges in Computational Sciences, to be held June 21-26, 2015, in Toronto, Canada.
 For more details, click here.

 HPCVL is currently looking for a System/Software Engineer and a Scientific User Support person at our Carleton University office.
 For more details on this opportunity and others, please see more here.

 HPCVL is proud to announce that we were selected as one of the "Best 10 Research Facilities" in Canada.
 The editor and publisher of Re$earch Money magazine helped compile a list of nine facilities and one company.
 The Backbone 200 consists of organizations, people, events and products that stand out, that contribute to our competitiveness and economic strengths, and-as in the case of our world-leading game developers-our ability to have fun and make money.
+See full article here.

 HPCVL provides a secure environment and computing resources for the Ontario Brain Institute (OBI).
 The Ontario Brain Institute is creating an extensive brain research database called the Brain-CODE that will allow researchers to work faster and more efficiently.
-Read more here and here.
+Read more here.

 The "Double-layer Master-Slave Model" (DMSM) combines an MPI-based approach for workload distribution on a cluster with local OpenMP-based task scheduling for multicore nodes.
 It is therefore ideally suited to exploit clusters with multicore and multithreaded nodes.
 At HPCVL, we have implemented this model in the form of a library that requires minimal user input.
 The library is freely available for download in the form of Fortran90 and C source code.
 Since only standard language features were used in the development, it can be deployed easily on multiple platforms.
 For details, see our FAQ file, or the User's Manual.